laithshadeed/hello-world/README.md

 # hello-world

-I'm a passionate UX Designer, Intern at Microsoft, looking for a next challenge.
+Passionate about UX Design, Intern at Microsoft, looking for a new challenge.